What are the Swiss known for?

 He dedicated his time to following these rebels around, earning their trust and subsequently being able to document their lifestyle.

-What is most interesting about the images is the stark contrast between the angelic faces framed with blonde hair, and their outrageous jeans customized with screws, giant chains necklaces and armor-like belt buckles.
+What is probably most interesting about the images is the stark contrast between the angelic faces framed with blonde hair, and their outrageous jeans customized with screws, giant chains necklaces and armor-like belt buckles.

 The goal of the movement was clearly to show a rejection of authority and the social ideals imposed by the swiss upper class of the time.